Papayas can help improve digestion, relieve constipation, support your immunity, and even contribute to glowing skin.

 But this delicious fruit is often overshadowed by big-name tropical fruits like mango and pineapple or up-and-comers like soursop and mangosteen.
 (I think it’s fair to say that papayas suffer from a touch of middle-child syndrome.)

 Read on to learn five important papaya benefits.
-You’ll also want to save this papaya smoothie recipe that helps relive bloating and constipation.
+You’ll also want to save the bonus papaya smoothie recipe that helps relieve bloating and constipation.

 5 Health and skin Benefits of Papaya

 Here are five health benefits of eating papaya:

 First, papaya is a helpful ingredient to ease bloating.

 That’s because papayas contain papain, aka the de-bloating digestive enzyme.
 Papain helps you break down fiber and protein so that it’s easier to digest.
 (Particularly helpful the day after those yummy but bloat-inducing sodium-heavy meals.)

 Fun fact: HUM’s Flatter Me supplement uses a blend of papain and other digestive enzymes designed to ease belly bloat and soothe digestion on days you don’t have a papaya on-hand.